ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 ## 🎯 Requirements for Version 4

-Build a working backend that allows your frontend to store and retrieve the following data:
+Build a working PostgreSQL database and Express API/server that allows your frontend to store and retrieve the following data:

 1. **Form data**
     - As a user, when I submit the form, my data should be stored in a PostgreSQL database